 Student Success Advisor

-RCC has five schools that specialize in different areas of study: School of Arts & Humanities; School of Business & Professional Studies; School of Education & Social Sciences; School of Nursing, Health & Wellness; and School of Science, Technology, Engineering & Math.
-Because you belong to one of the five Academic Schools, you will be assigned a Student Success Advisor who is an expert in your program or major.
+RCC has four schools that specialize in different areas of study: School of Arts, Education, Humanities & Social Sciences; School of Business & Professional Studies; School of Nursing, Health & Wellness; and School of Science, Technology, Engineering & Math.
+Because you belong to one of the Academic Schools, you will be assigned a Student Success Advisor who is an expert in your program or major.
 To find out who your Advisor is and how to contact them, visit the who is my advisor page and click on your School and then find your Program.
 Contact Student Success at 845-574-4306 or [email protected] with any questions.

 Visit our Meet My Advisor page to learn more about our Student Success Advisors.